-In 2005, she was accepted into USC'S world-renowned School of Cinematic Arts Program, where she graduated Magna Cum Laude with a BFA in Writing for Screen and Television.
+Jessica has spent the last 16 years as a professional writer and producer.
+Her original work spans several different genres including: drama, sci-fi, thriller, horror, and documentary.
+A graduate of USC'S School of Cinematic Arts Program, she earned a BFA in Writing for Screen and Television.
 Two weeks after graduation, armed with a teen sci-fi thriller script, she hit the ground running, landing representation at Creative Artists Agency.
 During her first few years in the industry, she pitched on numerous projects and sold an original coming-of-age feature concept about parallel universes in the room during a general meeting.
 But it wasn't until she entered the world of television as an Executive Assistant to the Showrunner of 20th Century Fox's Bones that she really hit her stride and crystallized her creative intentions.
 While learning from some of TV's most talented writers and producers, she wrote her original TV drama pilot Immersion, which examines the intricate and heart-wrenching world of sex trafficking.
 In 2015, she was awarded the prestigious Humanitas New Voices Fellowship for the project and given a $25,000 grant to write another drama pilot under the stewardship of NCIS: New Orleans creator Gary Glasberg.
+Since then, she has focused heavily on writing projects that explore social and psychological themes as well as human rights issues.

-In 2017, after a life-changing trip to Tibet, Jessica took a one-year break from the industry to work as a Behavioral Therapist for children with Autism Spectrum Disorders and Down Syndrome.
-While that experience was very rewarding, the call of the entertainment industry summoned her back with an opportunity to become a Producer of Unscripted Content for The Discovery Channel, now WarnerBros.
-Discovery, where she currently works on several different series including: Bering Sea Gold, Homestead Rescue, and Gold Rush.
+In 2017, after a life-changing trip to Tibet, Jessica took a one-year break from the industry to work as a Behavioral Therapist for children with Autism and Down Syndrome.
+She eventually returned to entertainment as a Producer of Unscripted Content for The Discovery Channel, now WarnerBros.
+Discovery, where she co-produced several different series including: Bering Sea Gold, Homestead Rescue, and Gold Rush.

-Jessica is currently working on revisions of The Maverick Hummingbird, her debut women's fiction novel inspired by a road trip she took up the Pacific Northwest with her Chihuahua Sage after a particularly magical encounter with a wounded hummingbird.
+Jessica is currently working on revisions of The Maverick Hummingbird, her debut women's fiction novel inspired by a road trip she took up the Pacific Northwest.
 Her latest feature script Suture explores a global human rights crisis through a diverse cast of characters and multi-narrative structure.

 AWARDS & RECOGNITION